swoopsta/LEMP-Server-Xenial-16.04/readme.md

 Double check that we've got everything installed correctly by using the `nginx -Vv` command.
 This will also list all installed modules, and your openssl version.

 ##### **Creating Directories and Setting Permissions**
 Here we're going to ensure that the right folders are in place for our config.
-In addition, since we might be hosting multiple domains on this server, we've told our **yourdomain.com.conf** files to log to a dedicated folder inside **/var/log**, just like Nginx or PHP7.
 ```
 sudo mkdir -p /var/www/html
 sudo mkdir -p /var/lib/nginx/fastcgi